marekolsak/marek-build/README.md

 Marek's approach to building AMD GPU drivers for driver development
 ===================================================================

-These instructions have only been tested on Ubuntu.
+These instructions have only been tested on Ubuntu 20.04.

 You are going to need the following packages: